Buangkok MRT station: Delay in opening

-On 17 June 2003, the NEL operator SBS Transit announced two stations on the line – Woodleigh and Buangkok – would not open with the other stations on 20 June 2003 because of the lack of development in their areas.
-Housing demand had declined due to the 1997 Asian financial crisis and the economic downturn following the September 11 attacks.
+Three days before the NEL's planned opening, on 17 June 2003, the line's operator SBS Transit announced that Woodleigh and Buangkok stations would remain closed due to the lack of development in their surrounding areas.
+Housing demand had declined due to the 1997 Asian financial crisis and the global economic downturn following the September 11 attacks.
 Consequently, the Housing and Development Board (HDB) had reduced its development plans in the north-east of Singapore.
-SBS Transit said keeping the stations closed would reduce annual operating costs by S$2-to-3 million and that the station would need a daily ridership of 5,000 for it to be commercially viable.
-The company apologised for the "late notice", saying the decision was only made in May when the NEL fare structure was approved, with "approved fares were lower than what we had applied for".
-The company also said that the closure was not an "easy decision" and that it had deliberated on the matter for months.
+SBS Transit said that keeping the stations closed would reduce annual operating costs by S$2 to 3 million, and that the station would need a daily ridership of 5,000 to be commercially viable.
+(Note: SBS Transit also acknowledged that ridership at some other NEL stations had yet to reach that figure.
+In August 2003, the average daily ridership was 160,000, which was lower than the expected figure of around 250,000.)
+The company apologised for the short notice, explaining that the decision had been made in May after the fare structure for the NEL was approved at levels lower than they had proposed.

-Residents around the station were upset by the sudden decision; grassroots leaders had previously assured them the station would open.
-Charles Chong, the Member of Parliament for Pasir Ris–Punggol, echoed the residents' sentiments.
-A poll of residents living within 700 m of the station showed that nearly 7 in 10 were willing to walk to the station, contrary to SBS Transit's claim that few commuters would be willing to walk more than 400 m to a station.
+Residents around the station were dissatisfied by the sudden decision; grassroots leaders had previously assured them the station would open.
+Charles Chong, a Member of Parliament for Pasir Ris–Punggol Group Representation Constituency, echoed the residents' sentiments.
+A poll of residents living within 700 m of the station showed that nearly 7 in 10 were willing to walk there, contrary to SBS Transit's claim that few commuters would be willing to walk more than 400 m.
+(Note: SBS Transit argued there was little residential development within walking distance of the station, claiming the nearest housing was about 450 m away and only seven residential blocks within 600 m to the south.
+The operator also said that nearby residents could instead use buses to reach Hougang station.
+However, the survey found 64 residential blocks within 600 m of the station, including 30 within SBS Transit's own walking-distance criterion.
+The nearest flats were only 380 metres from the station.)
 Residents polled also said it would be more convenient for them to use Buangkok station than the adjacent stations at Sengkang and Hougang.
-According to SBS Transit, the poll, which was launched by Chong and conducted with academics from the National University of Singapore (NUS), was flawed and did not take into account the frequency of commuters' use.
+However, SBS Transit argued that the poll was flawed and did not take into account how often commuters would be willing to walk such a distance.
+(Note: The poll was launched by Chong and conducted by Muhammad Faishal from the National University of Singapore (NUS).)